woosting/turris-notes/howtos/lxc/container-creation.md

     > SITUATIONAL: In case you do not have the script yet:
     >
-    > 1. Download the script:
+    > 1. Download the script (create the target directory if required):
     >
     >     ```shell
     >     git clone https://github.com/woosting/cimports.git /srv/scripts/cimports